Photon-einstein/Udacity_Frontend_Web_Developer_nanodegree/4-Second_project_CSS_techniques/project_guide.md

     6.3.
 Make the footer of the second page (Done)

 7. Add the CSS code for the first page (large and small screens) (in progress)
     7.1.0.
-Make the styling of the body / html (in progress)
+Make the styling of the body / html (Done)

     7.1.1.
 Make the styling of the banner for large screens (Done)
     7.1.2.
 Make the styling of the banner for small screens (Done)